Exit Planning for Family Businesses

 Avoid The Chaos of FORCED Liquidation

-either during your lifetime...
+either during his/her lifetime...

-or when you die or become incapacitated.
+or when they die or become incapacitated.

 Every year many family businesses, without proper exit planning, have to be liquidated - and liquidation under these forced circumstances results in "fire-sale" prices.